Broadway: Ready for Business

 Legendary Road Awaits New Vision

-During Broadway’s glory business times, Jacob Steinbach and his grand department store ruled the street, there were several hotels, banks and drugstores, a dozen clothing stores, two theaters brought historic innovation and star power, there were numerous places to eat and grocery shop, you could buy a car on Broadway (the street had 10 auto dealers in 1957), and City Hall and the city library were just up the road.
+During Broadway’s glory business times, Jacob Steinbach and his grand department store ruled the street.
+There were several hotels, banks and drugstores, a dozen clothing stores, two theaters brought historic innovation and star power, there were numerous places to eat and grocery shop, you could buy a car on Broadway (the street had 10 auto dealers in 1957), and City Hall and the City Library were just up the road.

 In good times, Broadway represented the city at its pinnacle.
 A point of major coastal commerce with all sorts of businesses.
 Land where Long Branch “Entertained a Nation.”
 That’s a lot to live up to.
 “Redeveloping” this neighborhood was never going to be an easy job.
 A neat residential-commercial mix is probably what’s needed — Long Branch has a rich history of mixing.
 And Broadway still has grit — only its lost stature awaits return.
+Bring back the glory.

 The following photo essay recalls and hopes for a new birth for Broadway: